-MVHS Archives: Our archives at the Port Jervis Library is accessible by appointment.
-We remain extremely limited on the number of people allowed in our room, and need to implement a policy that anyone wishing to use the archive will have to make an appointment.
-Please plan ahead, especially If you are traveling from a distance, and contact us before finalizing your trip.
-We abide with the regulations of the Port Jervis Library - as the archive is located on the Upper Floor.
-If the library is closed - we cannot access.
+MVHS Archives: Our archives are housed on the upper level of the Port Jervis Library.
+As we are limited on the number of people we can accommodate in our room - we therefore request anyone wishing to use the archive tp first make an appointment.
+Please plan ahead, especially If traveling in from a distance, and contact us before finalizing your trip.
+We are obligated to abide with the regulations of the Port Jervis Library.
+The archive is located on the Upper Floor - accessible to that level by stairs or an elevator.
+Should the library ever be closed - we cannot gain access.

-Also, please watch the Minisink Valley Facebook page for updates.
+Also, please check the Minisink Valley Facebook page for any updates or other offerings.

-Please keep in mind that while we could not remain open due to COVID, we still had expenses.
-We depend on your generous support to maintain the buildings and grounds, pay utilities, etc. We also welcome anyone interested in assisting as tour guide at the fort.
-Please contact the society.
+We depend on your donations, memberships, and generous support to help us to maintain the buildings and grounds, pay utilities, etc. Anyone interested in assisting as tour guide at the fort - please contact the society.

 All of us involved with the history of the Minisink Region share a common link - an uncommon love for the preservation of history.
 Part of that history is Fort Decker, constructed prior to 1760, and attacked during Joseph Brant's raid on the Minisink in 1779.